Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Intentions and Interactions in Conventional Software Systems

 A primary focus of HCI is designing interfaces that mediate the \textit{interactive} relationship between an end-user and a computational system to accomplish a human goal.
 To this end, researchers and practitioners have conceived several different interaction paradigms (summarized in~\cite{hornbaek2017interaction}), proposed frameworks to understand challenges in human-machine interactions~\cite{norman1986cognitive, hutchins1985direct}, and identified ways to solve those challenges through the use of affordances, feedback mechanisms, task-oriented design, etc.~\cite{wood1997user,gibson1977theory, de2005semiotic}.

-However, an intriguing question remaining underexplored is how end-users \textit{conceive} intentions to engage with the interface.
+However, an intriguing question remaining underexplored is \textbf{how end-users conceive intentions when engaging with the interface}.
 In Norman's seven-stage model~\cite{norman1986cognitive}, interaction consists of (1) Establishing the Goal, (2) Forming the Intention, (3) Specifying the Action Sequence, (4) Executing the Action on the System's Interface, (5) Perceiving the System's State as a Response to the Action, (6) Interpreting the State, and (7) Evaluating the System State with respect to the Goals and Iterating until the goal is achieved (see Figure~\ref{fig:norman-model}).
 In much of HCI work, stage two -- \textit{forming the intention} -- is assumed as given~\cite{hornbaek2017interaction}.
 For instance, when cutting and pasting a paragraph of text in a word processor or clicking on the `Bold' font button, how much do we know (or care) about the underlying intentions leading a user to execute those actions?
 We posit that while this gap from goal to intention has been inadvertently bypassed in traditional design approaches, it emerges as a critical challenge that must be addressed in human-LLM interactions.
-In this section, we aim to delve into the overlooked aspect of intention formation during interactions and postulate its role in LLM-powered interfaces.
+In this section, we explore this overlooked aspect of intention formation during interactions and postulate its role in LLM-powered interfaces.